Prabhmit/Disaster_Response_App/README.md

 # Project Motivation

 The primary motivations are to analyze disaster data from Figure Eight to build a machine learning model for an API that classifies disaster messages for appropriate disaster relief agency.
-The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The project also includes a web app where an emergency worker can input a new message and get classification results in 36 categories.
 The web app also displays data visualizations.

 # Project Components and File Descriptions